 Christmas Eve and Christmas Days

-In Germany there are two official national holidays, the 25th and 26th (1st and second days of Christmas).
+In Germany, there are two official national holidays, the 25th and 26th (1st and 2nd days of Christmas).
 Germans usually buy their trees a little before Christmas Eve, but they leave them until the end of January.
-They are sparsely decorated (as compared to those in the US) and the lights usually resemble candles, since that it what was used in the past.
+They are sparsely decorated (as compared to those in the US) and the lights usually resemble candles, since that is what was used in the past.